 SAU 16 Anti-Discriminatory Task Force (ADTF).
 This is a wide-ranging group with the clear focus of eliminating discriminatory practices within the system as well as overseeing the development, maintenance, and execution of the plan under SB263.

-This virtual Fireside Chat will feature personal experiences of four public school teachers’ responses to how they are addressing racial justice, equity, and inclusion in our SAU 16.
-Superintendent of Schools, Dr. David Ryan, will discuss building an anti-bias and anti-racist school system.
-Community participation will be encouraged.
+This 2020 virtual Fireside Chat featured personal experiences of four public school teachers’ responses to how they are addressing racial justice, equity, and inclusion in SAU-16.
+Superintendent of Schools, Dr. David Ryan, discussed building an anti-bias and anti-racist school system.
+Community participation was encouraged.

 Katie Gallo, Curriculum Coordinator K-5, Swasey Elementary School Brentwood.